Why Tech Needs its Own Mythology Now More Than Ever

 1) The mystical function — realizing what a wonder the universe is, and what a wonder you are, and experiencing awe before this mystery.

-This is the big bang moment of realization the tech entrepreneur has when his dream takes form.
+This is the big bang moment of realization that tech entrepreneurs have when their dreams take form.

 2) A cosmological dimension — the dimension with which science is concerned – showing you what shape the universe is, but showing it in such a way that the mystery again comes through.